jembi/hearth/config/config.md

 * `atnaAudit.port` e.g. 5050 - the port on the host which receives ATNA audits.
 * `atnaAudit.certOptions.key` e.g. "/path/to/privKey.pem" - path to the private key to use when sending audits via tls.
 * `atnaAudit.certOptions.cert` e.g. "/path/to/pubKey.pem" - path to the public key to use when sending audits via tls.
-* `atnaAudit.certOptions.ca` e.g. "/path/to/privKey.pem" - path to a new certificate authority to trust use when sending audits via tls.
+* `atnaAudit.certOptions.ca` e.g. "/path/to/privKey.pem" - path to a new certificate authority to trust when sending audits via tls.
 * `matchingQueue.numberOfWorkers` e.g. 2 - the number of worker processes which run background matching.
 Set to 0 to turn off background matching.
 You must have a valid matching config (`matching.json`) for this to work correctly.
 * `matchingQueue.pollingInterval` e.g. 1000 - how often to poll for new record to be matched, in ms.
 * `validation.enabled` e.g. false - whether to enable basic resource validation.